TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats-Anime.md

 ??? check "example - [CLICK TO EXPAND]"
     ![!cf-settings-profiles](images/cf-settings-profiles.png)

-In the profile enter the scores as per the above table in this section
+In the profile enter the scores as per the above table in this section.

 ![!cfa-scoring](images/cfa-scoring.png)

+After you are done it should look like the image above

 ### Acknowledgements

 Most of my information and knowledge came from:

-- Kaiser (Guidance on anime groups)

 - rg9400 (Guidance on regex fixes, anime groups and general knowledge share.)

-- Drazzilb (Guidance on regex fixes, anime groups and general knowledge share.)

-- [TRaSH](https://trash-guides.info/) (For allowing me to utilize his website for my guide and general knowledge share.)
+- [TRaSH](https://trash-guides.info/) (For allowing me to utilize his website for our guide and general knowledge share.)

 Thanks a bunch!!